humbertovnavarro/final-project/README.md

 * Streaming to your channel using OBS

 # Stretch Features
-* Uploading emotes to use on your channel
+* Moderate your channel by banning users and moderating users
 * Edit your profile using markdown
-* Slash commands in chat to ban users, mod users, etc
-* Bot API to perform actions in chat
+* Bot API to chat, and perform administrative actions